 Royal Air Maroc, was established in 1953 and is the Moroccan national carrier, as well as the country's largest airline.
 Royal Air Maroc is fully owned by the Moroccan government.
 The airlines headquarters are at Casablanca-Anfa Airport and its main hub is at Mohammed V International Airport .

-The full-service carrier serves a vast network to over 80 destinations, with a domestic network to 17 cities within Morocco and over 60 destination in Africa, Asia, Europe, the Middle East and North and South America.
+The full-service carrier serves a vast network to over 80 destinations, with a domestic network to 17 cities within Morocco and over 60 destinations in Africa, Asia, Europe, the Middle East and North and South America.

 The airline has gone from strength to strength in recent years including being awarded the title of Best Regional Airline in Africa for 2017.
 In June 2016, RAM was awarded a four-star rating from Skytrax, the global reputable organisation known for its audits and assessments of the quality of service among airlines.
 This highly sought after award highlights the excellence and pride Royal Air Maroc takes in ensuring quality products are continually delivered to its valued customers.

 Royal Air Maroc also operates a regional airline – Royal Air Maroc Express which began operations in 2009.
 Royal Air Maroc Express operates ATR72-600 aircraft and is a wholly owned subsidiary of Royal Air Maroc based in Casablanca, Morocco.
 The carrier operates scheduled domestic services and scheduled regional flights to mainland Spain, the Canary Islands, Gibraltar and Portugal, as well as charter services for tour operators and corporate clients.

 Royal Air Maroc roles are based in the Casablanca, Morocco’s largest city.
 With a vast European network, a commute home to visit family and friends is a possibility or simply choose to spend your days off in a melting pot of culture and modernity.